aspiezebra/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

 It will help us learn more about/ I have to learn more about:
-Learn More About DATABASES,

-How to use API,

 Specifically Calander API,

-Learn more about securing privacy with encryption and security,

-using additional technologies to make an app HIPAA compliant. increase knowledge on SQL
-Data privacy

-Include what you will need to learn here
 ### Project Tracker
 Link to your Trello board here https://trello.com/invite/b/3OkSCNNG/640e23bc0286d41d47e56323199ef15a/medical-information-tracker